Introduction

 Generally, we recommend that you make your reservation one month in advance so that you could choose the desired vehicle and date.

-If you proceed directly to the car rental store without an appointment, it is likely that the car you need might be unavailable.
+If you proceed directly to the car rental store without a booking, it is likely that the car you need might be unavailable.

-If you were already a QEEQ diamond member, you only need 1$ to freeze your booking and make the rest of the payment before pick-up, which does not affect your credit card limit.
+If you are already a QEEQ diamond member, you only need 1$ to freeze your booking and make the rest of the payment before pick-up, which does not affect your credit card limit.

 Required Documents

-IDP(International Driving Permit) is highly recommended, which allows you to drive legally in countries that need one.
+International Driving Permit (IDP) is highly recommended, which allows you to drive legally in countries that need one.

-If it is inconvenient for you to apply an IDP, generate a free driver’s license translation on QEEQ.COM.
+If it is inconvenient for you to apply an IDP, generate a free driver’s license translation on QEEQ.com (Japanese site only).

 Car Choices